Ground loop (electricity): Solutions

 Use a ground loop isolation transformer in the cable.
-This is considered the best solution, as it breaks the DC connection between components while passing the differential signal on the line.
+This breaks the DC connection between components while passing the differential signal on the line.
 Even if one or both components are ungrounded, no noise will be introduced.
-The better isolation transformers have grounded shields between the two sets of windings.
-A transformer generally introduces some distortion in frequency response.
+Better isolation transformers have grounded shields between the two sets of windings.
+A transformer generally introduces some harmonic distortion and alters frequency response.
 A transformer designed specifically for the relevant frequency range must be used.
 Optoisolators can perform the same task for digital lines but introduce signal delay.